 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-One of the primary reasons human emotion escalates is because there are perceived threats to safety, well-being, and personal interests, and likewise because humans create thoughts and make verbalizations about whatever is perceived.
-Perception, thinking, feeling, speaking, in that order… The notion that people can automatically start feeling without first perceiving and thinking is false and does not help with getting mentally healthy.
+One of the primary reasons human emotion escalates is because there are perceived threats to safety, well-being, and personal interests, and likewise, because humans create thoughts and make verbalizations about whatever is perceived.
+Perception, thinking, feeling, speaking, in that order.
+The notion that people can automatically start feeling without first perceiving and thinking is false and does not help with getting mentally healthy.

 One of the main reasons things become and remain dramatic (more emotional, hard to manage, hard to function) in conditions like BPD has a lot to do with the types of words that are used.
 For instance, when we listen to ourselves and others speak about what we perceive is happening, we may notice that the language being used is loaded with extreme types of verbiage… words or phrases like “always”, “every time”, “everything”, “everywhere”, “everyone”, “all the time”, “never”, “ever”, “totally”, “completely”, “forever”, etc.

-The point here is to become more mindful of speech/language patterns because of their strong influence on us, and to realize that making adjustments in language can work well to help with regulating emotion.
-It may sometimes be a wise first move to validate the person using the extreme forms of speech in order to help reduce the emotional fire, but pointing out extreme language and working towards adjusting this kind of language in conversation is good practice.
+The point here is to become more mindful of speech/language patterns because of their strong influence on us and to realize that making adjustments in language can work well to help with regulating emotion.
+It may sometimes be a wise first move to validate the person using the extreme forms of speech to help reduce the emotional fire, but pointing out extreme language and working towards adjusting this kind of language in conversation is good practice.
 When we become acutely aware of how emotions become harder (or easier) to manage through the ways we construct thoughts and words, it empowers us to function better and better.